 Whether it’s about locking your smartphone or protecting your applications inside it, strong protection is the first line of defense.

-Depending upon the manufacturer, the security method varies from pin, pattern, biometric to facial ID.
+It depends upon the manufacturer how the security method is implemented.
+It can be a pin, a pattern, a biometric, or a facial recognition system.
 Always use strong, complex, and not easily guessable passwords for authorization.

 2. Avoid Using Public Wi-Fi